kyma-project/test-infra/cmd/gardener-rotate/README.md

 ## Overview

-The gardener-rotate tool allows you to generate a new access token for the Gardener service accounts and update kubeconfig stored in the Secret Manager.
+The gardener-rotate tool allows you to generate a new access token for the Gardener service accounts and update kubeconfig stored in Secret Manager.

-Rotation process steps:
+The rotation process consists of the following steps:
 1. Connect to the Gardener cluster using the provided kubeconfig file.
 2. For each service account defined in the config file:
-    1. Generate a new Gardener access token.
+    i.
+Generate a new Gardener access token.
-    2. Update kubeconfig stored in the Secret Manager secret with the generated access token.
+    ii.
+Update the kubeconfig stored in the Secret Manager secret with the generated access token.
-    3. Disable the old versions of the secret.
+    iii.
+Disable the old versions of the secret.

 ## Usage